Friday, November 15, 2019 — Saturday, November 16, 2019

-In addition to the Artisan Retail Stalls, Vaillancourt’s production studio will be transformed to an intimate indoor marketplace with The Queen’s Cups selling gingerbread and Christmas cookies and sponsored vendors showing their Christmas spirit.
-Outdoors, under an open sided tent, the Food & Beverage Pavilion will be decorated with live Christmas trees while the smell of Stillman Quality Meats‘ German Sausages fills the air.
+In addition to the Mass Live sponsored Artisan Retail Stalls, Vaillancourt’s production studio will be transformed to an intimate indoor marketplace with The Queen’s Cups selling gingerbread and Christmas cookies and sponsored vendors showing their Christmas spirit.
+Outdoors, under an open sided tent, the Food & Beverage Pavilion will be decorated with live Christmas trees while the smells of Stillman Quality Meats‘ German Sausages mingles through the air with traditional German pastries—Apfelstrudel, Peffernuesse, Baumkuchen, Spekulatius, Hazelnut Corners, and Schupfnudeln—sold by Fraulein’s Bakery.
 In addition to food available for sale, there will be a selection of fine Christmas beers, the 2019 limited edition Vaillancourt Christmas Wine, and a German imported glühwein for sale—limited quantities of the glühwein collector’s mug will be available to Friday’s VIP admission!

 Trying to create a new tradition for visitors near and far, Vaillancourt urges all out of town guests to book their rooms at the Christkindlesmarkt’s official hotel sponsor, the Beechwood Hotel.
 A convenient 15-minute drive, the Beechwood Hotel is the region’s only AAA Four Diamond rated hotel and situated in the city of Worcester.
 With beautiful rooms, exceptional service, and award winning bar and restaurant, Beechwood Hotel is central to all area attractions and amenities.
 There is a limited number of rooms available at a special promotional rate.
 Call (800) 344-2589 for reservations.

 Friday VIP Christkindlesmarkt Sold Out

-Friday evening is exclusive to VIP ticket holders from 5:00pm – 9:00pm and includes one complimentary glühwein collectors mug along with a tasting of the Christmas beverage (with valid form of 21+ identification).
+Friday evening’s sold out session is exclusive to VIP ticket holders starting at 5:00pm and includes one complimentary glühwein collectors mug along with a tasting of the Christmas beverage (with valid form of 21+ identification).
+Friday’s event ends at 9:00pm.
 VIP ticket holders will be re-admitted anytime on Saturday with ticket or wrist band.
-Discounted Glühwein refills are available to attendees using their mug both Friday and Saturday.
+Glühwein refills are available to attendees using their mug both Friday and Saturday.
 Ticket (printed or digital) must be present to be granted admission.